Utah's Newest Lakefront City — Modern Living with FrontRunner Access

 Competition from new construction is intense, so pricing must be sharp.
 However, resale homes often offer better finishes than base-model new builds.

-As a new city, Vineyard's neighborhoods are distinct developments rather than evolved communities:
+As a new city, Vineyard's neighborhoods are distinct developments rather than evolved communities.
+Salisbury Real Estate helps clients understand what each area offers:

 Closest to Utah Lake with water views.
 Mix of townhomes and single-family.
 Premium pricing but unique waterfront lifestyle.